zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 [APZ 5.9] (#apz5 .9) {#apz5 .9 .ref .apz} "Lobby is a mis-maker.
 Lobby Misturi
 A provoker is a fear of the lobby.
-It has arisen in people Not figuring out” the lobbying person does not know good.
+It has arisen in people Not figuring out" the lobbying person does not know good.
 The Lorbfied Person Doctrine It is not known that some lobby will subdue man, but he will be blinded.
 Malice Inflammation is a rash.
 Malice is a fear that arises between a thinker.
 It is The animal itself is not figuring out.